shaik1002/biggitlabbomb/doc/user/application_security/vulnerabilities/index.md

 - **Detected**: The default state for a newly discovered vulnerability.
 Appears as "Needs triage" in the UI.
 - **Confirmed**: A user has seen this vulnerability and confirmed it to be accurate.
-- **Dismissed**: A user has seen this vulnerability and dismissed it for one of the available [reasons](#vulnerability-dismissal-reasons).
+- **Dismissed**: A user has seen this vulnerability and dismissed it because it is not accurate or otherwise not to be resolved.
 Dismissed vulnerabilities are ignored if detected in subsequent scans.
 - **Resolved**: The vulnerability has been fixed or is no longer present.
 If a resolved vulnerability is reintroduced and detected again, its record is reinstated and its status set to detected.